 As a result of WCG’s new doctrinal changes, many began exiting the organization in massive numbers.
-Our OIU Newsletters™ (now available as PDF download) were written to help readers understand and to expose the decades of corruption, deception and lies of the “historic” Worldwide Church of God changes which took place.
-These newsletters looked behind the scenes at the real activities and associations pertaining to the WCG “transformation” and their New Age agenda.
+Our OIU Newsletters™ were written to help readers understand and to expose the decades of corruption, deception and lies.
+They look look behind the scenes at the real activities and associations pertaining to the WCG “transformation” and their New Age agenda.

-From 1993 to 1998 ESN was available full time for phone calls, consulting, exit counseling, and to offer references and referrals to those who were seeking information and/or assistance.
-During that time, copies of printed material was mailed to researchers, professionals, ministries, and exiters who contacted ESN.
+From 1993 to 1998 ESN was available full time for phone calls, consulting, and exit counseling.
+References and referrals were offered to those who were seeking information and/or assistance.
+During that time, copies of printed material was mailed to researchers, professionals, ministries, and exiters.

-In 1997, our first website was launched.
+In 1997, the first ESN website was launched.
 The historical background of the WCG organization was reported on, including the last six decades.
 This information is helpful for anyone researching the organization and seeking to understand the personal history of its founder, Herbert W. Armstrong.
-Information has come from a diverse multitude of sources and experts; including prominent former members who held high positions in the Worldwide Church of God, and the National Archives in Washington D. C.
+Information has come from a diverse multitude of sources and experts.
+These include prominent former members who held high positions in the Worldwide Church of God, and the National Archives in Washington D. C.

-In February 2000, a reorganized and new website went up with a much expanded Recovery section, along with Mike’s Enlightenment Page which offers much information on Philadelphia Church of God, including a letter section from those impacted by PCG.
+In February 2000, a reorganized and new website went up with a much expanded Recovery section, along with Mike’s Enlightenment Page.
+Mike’s Page offers much information on Philadelphia Church of God, including letters from those impacted by PCG.

 A year later the Child Survivor section was added to aid and encourage those who had been raised in WCG or any of its offshoots.
-Email correspondence became available for those who wanted it.
+Email correspondence with others survivors is available for those who want it.